-/n (noerrors) Do not issue any diagnostic message.

-/q (quiet) Do not print any informational messages.

-/r (resources) Process resource information rather than debugging information.

-/a (add) Add information rather than remove information.

-input_file

-is a file specification for the name of an executable file.
-If no file extension is specified, the Watcom Strip Utility will assume one of the following extensions: "exe", "dll", "exp", "rex", "nlm", "dsk", "lan", "nam", "qnx" or no file extension.
-Note that the order specified in the list of file extensions is the order in which the Watcom Strip Utility will select file extensions.
+/n (noerrors) Do not issue any diagnostic message. /q (quiet) Do not print any informational messages. / r (resources) Process resource information rather than debugging information. /a (add) Add information rather than remove information. input_file specified, th "exe", "dll", Note that th is a file specification for the name of an executable file.
+If no file extension is specified, the Watcom Strip Utility will assume one of the following extension 'exe", "dll", "exp", "rex", "nlm", "dsk", "lan", "nam", "qnx" or no file extension Note that the order specified in the list of file extensions is the order in which the Watcom Strip Utility will select file extensions.